FermionicChaos/geodesy/doc/Design.md

 It should be noted that the intended update thread where all game logic is executed operates on its own time step rather than a fixed frame rate set by any particular render target.
 This is another perk of the Geodesy Engine over other engines.
 This allows for multiple render targets (subjects) in each stage to exist independently and be processed at their respective times.
 Full disclosure, the intention is to have an update thread perform all logic and host operation, then GPU resource updates at a fixed time step (not frame rate), while the render thread acts entirely asynchronously merely only executing to honor the set frame rates of all render targets (subjects) in all stages.
 We will see if this translates into the desired performance, if we finish the engine in the first place.

 I won't lie, I have found an massive appeal in AI.
 I have spent many years studying game engine design, and poured a good amount of time making this engine.
 The problem has been scalability.
 A single man can't continue to write every line of code, and then spend hours of time debugging finding simple errors.
 That's not time feasible.
 One thing I have noticed about AI, is it's precise execution of what you ask it to do.
-It is really good at concretizing well thought out logic into hard code, or&#x20;
+It is really good at concretizing well thought out logic into hard code.

 Language at the end of the day is meant to express an idea, not be a substitute for good ideas.
 On top of that most guidelines for AI seem to encourage using pseudo code to generate actual code.
 Code is only as good as the ideas it comes from.
 This document serves a two fold purpose.
 The first it shall contain the logic of the engine in a human readable format to be translated into code later, and second to resolve the contextual loss between user sessions with most AIs available.
 Context loss seems to be the largest barrier in large scale code development.
 This document is merely to test the limits of AI in large scale software development.
 As a lone man I want to finish this project by any means necessary and put it behind me.
 I've worked on this long enough.
 I want to move on to other projects in my life.